psendyk/blackjack/index.md

 For Baxter's kinematics, by mostly using forward kinematics our motion system was quite durable, able to achieve the same position over and over again.
 Combined with MoveIt constraints and inverse kinematics for other actions, Baxter's movements are easily repeatable between different games of blackjack.
 ##### Efficiency
 When designing the kinematics, we initially started with moving a single arm at a time.
 To make Baxter waste less time moving around and spend more time playing the game we combined left and right arm movements into a single action, therefore improving efficiency.
 Additionally, using two suction grippers versus one gripper plus one claw saves time by simply handing off a card instead of handing off, rotating, and again handing off a card.
 Possible improvements would be to find other actions where the arm motions can be parallellized or otherwise further refined.

-### Computer Vision
-##### Card Recognition
-We used computer vision to allow the robot to recognize the cards it's dealing.
-In our final implementation, we used template matching which compares the captured card against every card in our deck.
-The most important component of this part is the accuracy and robustness to image rotation and translation which arises with variance in Baxter's movements.
-We had to adjust our algorithms for Baxter's low quality camera, and make some trade-offs between speed and accuracy.
-Our algorithm had problems with lower quality images and at the end we mounted an external camera to Baxter's head to improve the accuracy.
-##### Hand-gesture Recognition
-Furthermore, to make the human-robot interaction more natural, we implemented hand gestures for the actions players can take.
-In order to accomplish this, we trained a neural net classifier using manually collected dataset.

 ## Implementation
 #### Gameplay